CROSP/vrep-pioneer-3dx/README.md

+ # VREP Pioneer P3DX example with the modified scene file
-# The example of using VREP for controlling a simple robot model, Pioneer p3dx
+ The example of using VREP for controlling a simple robot model, Pioneer p3dx